SWAT-Quinbay/POS/README.md

 ### Pos for a Store

-The purpose of this project is to create a model that can predict the sales of a store.
+The purpose of this project is to cover:
+    - Billing at Store
+    - Manage orders (Sales)
+    - Manage products (Inventory)

 ### Frontend